User Guide¶

 Use SSL by passing a URL beginning with https://

-Normally the client checks the SSL certificate provided by the server.
+client checks the SSL certificate provided by the server.
+You can

 , though it isn’t